dpwiese/flying-notes-vitepress/docs/src/includes/privileges-limitations/commercial.md

 ## Aeronautical Experience

 * [14 CFR &sect;61.129](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-D/part-61/subpart-F/section-61.129)
-* 250 hours total flight time
+* **250 hours total flight time**
-  * 100 Hours in powered aircraft, of which 50 hours must be in airplanes
+  * 100 hours in powered aircraft, of which 50 hours must be in airplanes
   * 100 hours of a pilot-in-command flight time which includes
     * 50 hours in airplanes
     * 50 hours in cross-country flight of which at least 10 hours must be in airplanes
   * 20 hours flight training (on Commercial Pilot areas of operation in [14 CFR &sect;61.127(b)](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-D/part-61/subpart-F/section-61.127#p-61.127(b)))
     * 10 Hours of instrument training (5 hours must be in a single-engine airplane)
-    * 10 hours of training in a complex airplane
+    * 10 hours of training in a complex airplane or TAA
     * One 100 nm 2-hour day cross-country
     * One 100 nm 2-hour night cross-country
     * 3 hours of check ride preparation in a single-engine airplane within 2 calendar months of the checkride